 At the end of the interview Johnny shook my hand, gave me a big hug (you don’t get that with Will Ferrell) and posed for a few photos with me whilst simultaneously launching into an entertaining anecdote abut Primal Scream frontman Bobby Gillespie, who Johnny described as “an absolute c***!”
 Even taking into account all the glitzy Hollywood interviews I did during my Amsterdam years, my face time with Johnny Bramwell still remains a treasured experience.

 It was a sunny July afternoon and I was walking through Gerbrandypark with my parents.
 It was their first time in Amsterdam, a trip they’d booked months before my life had fallen to pieces.
-They had no clue what was going on, but must have sensed something as we strolled through the park together.
+They had no clue what was going on, but must have sensed something was wrong as we strolled through the park together.
 I’d done my best not to make it obvious.
 I wanted to choose the right moment to tell them.
 I wanted to show them I was fine, that I was holding everything together.
 I didn’t want to fuck up their holiday.
 “Leighton, are you happy?” asked my Mum suddenly.
 Oh Jesus, I hadn’t seen that coming.
 I smiled at her, caught her eyes for a second and completely lost my shit right in front of them.
 “No, I’m not” I finally croaked, unable to say any more as the tears streamed down my face.
-I remember my mum hugging me and my dad standing there with his own eyes reddening by the second.
+I remember my mum hugging me and my dad standing there, his own eyes reddening.

-This short story was taken from my collection Notes From The Netherlands.
+‘Wall of Sound’ is the fifth chapter from my short story collection Notes From The Netherlands.